ftctechnh/ftc_app/READMESwerveRobotics.md

             }
 That's it!

-Note that he library is still undergoing development.
+Note that the library is still undergoing development.
 It has received light testing, and while no known bugs currently exist, undoubtedly some are there lurking to be discovered.
 Documentation is currently very sparse.
 There are a couple of examples in the examples package, and the code itself is heavily commented, but there is as yet no easily approachable tutorial or reference manual.
 We're working on